evmts/tevm-monorepo/docs/src/content/docs/blog/0_eip-1193-the-unsung-hero.md

 #### Your EIP-1193 Journey Starts Now

-EIP-1193 is more than a technical standard; it's a paradigm shift in Ethereum development.
+EIP-1193 is more than a technical standard; it's a paradigm shift in Ethereum development if all JS libraries embrace it to it's fullest.
 It unlocks a world of composable, flexible, and future-proof blockchain interactions.
 Whether you're building complex DeFi systems or exploring Web3, EIP-1193 is your key to cutting-edge Ethereum development.

 Start by refactoring an existing project to use an EIP-1193 provider.
 Embrace this standard in both your internal and external library code to fully leverage its power.